enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 At this moment, we need to hide that our phone is rooted.
 The normal way of bypassing these checks with `Frida` would have been writing hooks for such functions.
 Though, an issue came up when placing my hooks on the method `onCreate()` of the MainActivity.
 Basically, `Frida` was not capable of intercepting the method `onCreate()` at the right moment.
 Further info can be found at [frida-Java issue #29](https://github.com/frida/frida-java/issues/29).

 However, we can think of different manners to bypass these checks.
 What about if we take over the control of the system call `exit()`?
-Doing so, it would allow us to do not spend time bypassing the Java security mechanisms and after hooking the method `exit`, we could continue interacting with the application as if no checks had been.
+Doing so, it would allow us to do not spend time bypassing the Java security mechanisms and after hooking the method `exit`, we could continue interacting with the application as if no checks had beem activated.
 For that purpose, the following hook can work:

 ```java
 Java.perform(function () {